egeozin/Game-of-Life/README.md

 	Jquery for user interaction
 	HTML Canvas for visualization of the board.

-	You can initate the game by downloading the repository --> Starting a simple HTTP server with Python --> Accessing from localhost.
+	You can initate the game by:
+	* downloading the repository
+	* starting a simple HTTP server with Python
+	* accessing from localhost.

 # Game of Life